 What are Osmotic Laxatives?

 Osmotic Laxatives pull fluid into the intestines in a process that may take days.
 This increases the fluid content of the stool, (hopefully) helping the blockage to pass... by turning it into diarrhea.
 As you may imagine, osmotic laxatives can cause dehydration, electrolyte depletion, and even cramping and bloating due to gas buildup.

 What are Stimulant Laxatives?

 Stimulant laxatives are made with harsh, possibly toxic chemicals or herbs that cause the intestinal muscles to spasm and contract.
 Stimulant laxatives are mildly redeeming in that they work quickly, usually a few hours, but can cause the same diarrhea, dehydration, and gas-related pain as osmotic laxatives.
 When overused, stimulant laxatives can cause long-term damage to sensitive intestinal linings.
 Also, because the intestines can quickly grow dependent on stimulant laxatives to even have a bowel movement, dependency is possible.
-A problem known as “lazy bowel syndrome,” can result from long term use.
-This is a problem you don’t want, it’s chronic constipation due to loss of bowel muscle tone and strength.
+A condition known as “lazy bowel syndrome,” can result from long-term use.
+This is essentially chronic constipation due to loss of bowel muscle tone and strength.

 What are Bulk-Forming Laxatives?